edikkesh/Open3D/README.md

 ## Testing the new functionality
 	The code is tested on Windows.

-	The C++ executable is located at Open3D\build\bin\examples\Debug.
-It accept the name of a mesh file as a parameter: solution test_mesh.ply
+* The C++ example executable is located at Open3D\build\bin\examples\Debug.
+	The program accept the name of a mesh file as a parameter:

+		solution test_mesh.ply

+	The program writes a sorted list of sorted lists in a file named "results.txt".

-	The python example is located at Open3D\examples\Python\Basic.
-It can be run as follows: python solution.py
+* The python example is located at Open3D\examples\Python\Basic.
+It can be run as follows:

+		python solution.py

+	The script writes a sorted list of sorted lists in a file named "results.txt".

-	The test is called ColoredTriangleMesh.IdenticallyColoredConnectedComponents.
+* The test is called ColoredTriangleMesh.IdenticallyColoredConnectedComponents.
 	The program unitTests is located at Open3D\build\bin\Debug.
 Run the test as follows: unitTests --gtest_filter=ColoredTriangleMesh.IdenticallyColoredConnectedComponents